PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: and its Loss Functions

 \section{\modelname and its Loss Functions}

-\paragraph{Embedding into an $\ell_1$-Product Metric Space of Hyperbolic Factors.} We extend the Boolean lattice by replacing each bit $\{0,1\}$ with a metric tree $T_i$ and leverage the expressive power of both the hyperbolic embeddings for hierarchy and the Boolean lattice for compositionality.
-In this setting, the description ``a dog in a car'' is represented by a pair of nodes in metric trees $T_1$ and $T_2$ that encode \emph{is-a} taxonomies of animals (e.g., $\textsf{dog}\preceq\textsf{mammal}\preceq\textsf{animal}$) and transportation (e.g., $\textsf{car}\preceq\textsf{vehicle}\preceq\textsf{transport}$), respectively.
+\paragraph{Embedding into an $\ell_1$-Product Metric Space of Hyperbolic Factors.} Here, we model the semantics encoded in images and texts as a conjunction of multiple atomic concepts each of which is taken from a distinct concept family (e.g., animals, transportation, food).
+This model is realized by replacing each bit $\{0,1\}$ of a Boolean lattice with a metric tree $T_i$ for a concept family.
+For example, the description ``a dog in a car'' is represented by a pair of nodes in metric trees $T_1$ and $T_2$ that encode \emph{is-a} taxonomies of animals (e.g., $\textsf{dog}\preceq\textsf{mammal}\preceq\textsf{animal}$) and transportation (e.g., $\textsf{car}\preceq\textsf{vehicle}\preceq\textsf{transport}$), respectively.
 Notably, a \emph{single} hyperbolic space cannot capture this product geometry (see Proposition~\ref{prop:tree-prod-not-hyp} in Appendix~\ref{appendix:proofs}), whereas an $\ell_1$-product metric space of hyperbolic factors can.

 \begin{theorem}[Embedding into an $\ell_1$-product metric space of hyperbolic factors] Let $T_1,\dots,T_k$ be finite metric trees (or infinite metric trees with known bounds for maximum degree and minimum edge length) with metrics $d_{T_1},\dots,d_{T_k}$.
-For every $\varepsilon>0$, there exists a $(1+\varepsilon,0)$-quasi-isometric embedding from the $\ell_1$-product metric space of these metric trees, $(\prod_{i=1}^k T_i,\ \sum_{i=1}^k d_{T_i})$, into an $\ell_1$-product metric space of $k$ two-dimensional hyperbolic factors, $((\mathbb{H}^2)^k, d_{(\mathbb{H}^2)^k})$, after appropriate per-factor scaling. \end{theorem}
+For every $\varepsilon\!>\!0$, there exists a $(1\!+\!\varepsilon,0)$-quasi-isometric embedding from the $\ell_1$-product metric space of these metric trees, $(\prod_{i=1}^k T_i,\ d_1)$, into an $\ell_1$-product metric space of $k$ two-dimensional hyperbolic factors, $((\mathbb{H}^2)^k, d_1)$, after appropriate per-factor scaling. \end{theorem}